About this listing

-A quiet, welcoming attic room with a double bed (feather pillows, goose feather & down duvet) bedside cabinets, bookshelves, sofa, coffee table, chest of drawers and hanging rail, and is on the first floor.
-Waxed and polished pine floorboards and rugs.
+A quiet, welcoming attic room on the first floor, up a short flight of stairs, with a double bed (feather pillows, feather & down duvet), bedside cabinets, sofa, coffee table, chest of drawers and hanging rail, with waxed and polished pine floorboards and rugs.
+Tea and coffee making facilities are provided in the room.

 The windows look west over the garden, and north over the garden to the trees on the hill behind the house.

-The bathroom is separate, has a bath, integral shower, wc and handbasin and is shared with a lodger (who is up and out early in the morning).
+The bathroom is next to the bedroom, has a bath, integral shower, wc and handbasin and is shared with guests staying in the other upstairs bedroom.

 There is a cloakroom in the entrance hall with a wc and handbasin.